maintained by Per Inge Oestmoen, Norway

 How are we to explain the Mongol Phenomenon?
 How can we approach what may be called "The Secret of The Mongols"?
 And what is its relevance for us in our over-urbanized and in many ways unnatural world?
 Could it be that the Mongols have something to teach us with respect to our relationship to Nature as well as to the fruition and utilization of our innate human potentials?
 There is no denying that their animist/shamanist relation to Nature is something Modern Man would learn much from, if we can see beyond the carnage and destruction, appreciate their role in the world, and then begin to acknowledge the phenomenal physical, psychological, philosophical and spiritual powers of the Chingis-Khanite Mongols.

-ourselves with them and their life.
+Let us, then, acquaint ourselves with them and

 Mongol bibliography.
 The